Emotional intelligence in the workplace

 If you need help with creating a positive work environment, we have a whole blog post on that topic — check it out:

-Benefit #6: Emotional intelligence improves motivation and engagement
+Emotional intelligence and employee motivation and engagement

-Benefit #7: Emotional intelligence builds effective communication
+Emotional intelligence and effective communication

-Instead, even when under pressure at work, they stay relaxed and communicate their expectations clearly and effectively.
+Emotionally intelligent employees don’t let their emotions negatively affect their communication.
+Instead, even when dealing with obstacles or deadlines at work, they stay calm and communicate their expectations clearly and effectively

 Additionally, emotional intelligence enables you to read the situation and restrain yourself from responding impulsively.